M54.9 – Dorsalgia, unspecified

 • M54.9 is an ICD-10-CM code for diagnosing unspecified dorsalgia, which refers to back pain without a specified underlying cause or location.

-• Dorsalgia is a general term for pain or discomfort in the dorsal (back) region.
+• Dorsalgia is a general term for discomfort and acute or chronic pain located in the dorsal (back) region that may range from mild to severe.

 • It can affect any part of the back, including the cervical (neck), thoracic (upper back), and lumbar (lower back) regions.